Annual Wallplanner

 The wallplanner displays bank holidays for all three UK jurisdictions (England & Wales, Scotland, and Northern Ireland).
 When holidays differ by jurisdiction, such as the Spring Bank Holiday or St. Andrew's Day, jurisdiction codes are shown in the calendar to indicate which regions observe each holiday.

-The wallplanner displays all statutory bank holidays.
-The Christmas Courts & Solicitors closure (typically 24 December to 2 January) is not shown as a separate category in the wallplanner because it's an industry-specific convention rather than a statutory holiday.
+The wallplanner displays all bank holidays.
+The Christmas Courts & Solicitors closure (typically 24 December to 2 January) is not shown as a separate category in the wallplanner because it's an industry-specific convention rather than a bank holiday.
 However, when calculating working day deadlines in the main calculator, the closure is handled automatically if you enable Court Rules Mode (which applies the jurisdiction-specific closure as part of CPR/SCTS/court rules).
 Outside of Court Rules Mode, you can optionally select the Christmas closure as a 'Shutdown Period' when calculating manually.

 School holiday data is not currently included in the UK wallplanner as term dates vary significantly across the United Kingdom.
 The wallplanner focuses on bank holidays and significant dates that apply nationally.